r23/MyOOS/wordpress/wp-content/plugins/videojs-html5-player/readme.txt

 == Frequently Asked Questions ==

-= Can this plugin be used to embed videos in WordPress? =
+= What is Video.js? =

+Video.js is a web video player built from the ground up for an HTML5 world.
+It supports HTML5 video playback on desktop and mobile devices.

+= How do I run Video.js? =

+Install the Video.js plugin and add a shortcode to your WordPress post/page.

+= Is Video.js open source? =

 Yes.

-= Are the videos embedded by this plugin playable on iOS devices? =
+= Does Video.js plugin support HLS? =

-Yes.

-= Can I embed responsive videos using this plugin? =

-Yes.
+No.

+= What media formats does Video.js plugin support? =

+MP4, WebM and Ogv.

 == Screenshots ==

-1. Videojs Player Demo
+1. Video.js Player Demo

 == Upgrade Notice ==
 none

 == Changelog ==

+= 1.1.6 =
+* Updated Video.js to 7.14.3.

 = 1.1.5 =
 * Updated Videojs to 7.10.1.